Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] An inline editor for modifying remote repositories
 - [ ] The last 5 git versions you've installed

 #### Q7.
-Looking at the following commands and describe what is happening.
+Looking at the following commands, describe what is happening.

 ```bash
 git checkout feature-user-location